indre-idenfy/Documentation/pages/FAQ.md

 - ##### How many callbacks to expect?
 If your identifications are processed only automatically - just one - after processing is done.
-If your identifications are processed automatically and then reviewed manually (Please refer to [Functionality configuration](https://github.com/idenfy/Documentation#functionality-customisation)) - then in total two - one after an automatic processing and one after a manual verification.
+If your identifications are processed automatically and then reviewed manually - then in total two - one after an automatic processing and one after a manual verification.

 ## Camera issues FAQ's